 After all the POWs had arrived at Camp 3, there were approximately 6,000 POWs in the camp.
 When they arrived, the camp was not finished and there was no fence on the northside of the compound.
 Four POWs walked away from the camp on May 30.
 After they escaped, the men realized that they had no place to go, so they attempted to surrender themselves to the Japanese.
 The Japanese tied them to posts and left them to hang in the sun.
 They also beat the POWs with boards.
 The Japanese also showed the men water but would not give them any to drink.
 The next day, while the POWs were eating dinner, the Japanese marched the men to where the prisoners were eating.
 They had the men dig their own graves and gave each man a cigarette and water.
 They also offered blindfolds to the men.
 All the men took a blindfold except one.
 That man spat at the Japanese before they shot him.
 After they were shot, the men fell backward into the graves.
 When one man who had survived the execution attempted to crawl out of the grave, a Japanese officer shot him with his pistol.
 He next shot each man to make sure they were dead.

 The first meal the POWs received was an onion soup that had no onions on it or carrots in it.
 After the initial meal, meals usually consisted of squash, mongo beans, rice, and the tops of a native sweet potato were used to make soup.
 Once a week the POWs received carabao meat.
-According to Marcus, the main meal was rice and whistle weed soup.
+The main meal was uaually rice and whistle weed soup.